Skip to content

 Detailed description

-After informed consent is obtained, eligible infants who are stable on nCPAP therapy of 5-7 cm H20 achieved with a ventilator, an underwater bubble system, or a variable-flow device will be enrolled.
+After informed consent is obtained, eligible infants who are stable on nCPAP therapy of 5-7 cm H20 achieved with a ventilator, an underwater "bubble" system, or a variable-flow device will be enrolled.
 All subjects will have physiologic data and electrical impedance tomography collected at: 1.
 Baseline nCPAP for 15 minutes 2.
 Upon transition to high flow nasal cannula at 8 LPM for 6 hours.
 Data collection is obtained after infant is calm for 15 minutes at the beginning and end of this 6 hour period 3.
 Then upon return to baseline NCPAP for a final 15 minutes of data collection.

 Interventions